-priority roads identified in pages xx to xx, we will increase the roadless nature of habitat areas and corridors while also improving the upkeep of surrounding forest roads needed for recreation and management needs.
+priority roads, we will increase the roadless nature of habitat areas and corridors while also improving the upkeep of surrounding forest roads needed for recreation and management needs.
 In addition to improving roadless areas, it is important to also create safe passage across large highways that remain as obstructions to connectivity.
 The wildlife crossing over I-90, just east of Snoqualmie Pass, is a local case study and